dart-lang/pub/doc/cache_layout.md

 There can only be one globally activated package with a given name at the same time.

-Each globally installed package has its own folder with a pubspec.lock and a `.dart_tool/package_config.json`.
+Each globally installed package has its own folder with a `pubspec.lock` and a `.dart_tool/package_config.json`.

 The `pubspec.lock` holds the current resolution for the activated package.

-The `bin` folder contains precompiled snapshots - these are compilations of `bin/*.dart` files from the activated packages, suffixed by `-$sdkVersion.snapshot`.
+The `bin/` folder contains precompiled snapshots - these are compilations of `bin/*.dart` files from the activated packages, suffixed by `-$sdkVersion.snapshot`.
 Several snapshots can exist if the same globally activated package is used by several sdk-versions (TODO: This does have some